 Timurid ruler as well as an Astronomer, Mathematician and Sultan

-Ulugh Beg and there are many variations on the name (Turkish for “great prince”) was a Mongolian astronomer who made some of the best astronomical observations of his time.
+Ulugh Beg and there are many variations on the name (Turkish for “great prince”) was a Timurid astronomer who made some of the best astronomical observations of his time.
 He is mostly remembered as a patron of mathematics and astronomy.

 In 1417 he established a madrasa, which is a religious school or college, in Samarkand.

 Here, unlike other madrasas, mathematics and astronomy were among the most important subjects taught.

 The building still exists on the Registan Square.

 In 1420 he established his own observatory on a rocky hill outside the city of Samarkand.
 Its circular main building, was beautifully decorated with glazed tiles and marble plates, had a diameter of about 46m and three stories reaching a height of approximately 30m above ground level and was one of the largest in the pre-modern era.